Horton Center for Learning

-ACES! is a six-week course designed to help new students adjust to community and academic life on campus.
+ACES! is a four-week course designed to help new students adjust to community and academic life on campus.
 Taught by the Horton Center’s Academic Coaches, ACES! introduces new students to expectations unique to the academic experience at St. George’s, while also focusing on the importance and creation of strong study habits and routines.

 At St. George’s, students have access to Academic Coaching through the Horton Center’s Instructional Services program.
 The Instructional Services Department consists of two full-time academic coaches who work with third through sixth form students taking courses from introductory to advanced levels..

 St. George’s offers students several options to support writing across academic disciplines, including the faculty-staffed Writing Center and the student-led Writing Lab, in addition to a summer writing program.